jedireza/drywall/README.md

  - Basic front end web pages.
  - Contact page has form to email.
  - Login system with forgot password and reset password.
- - Signup and Login with Facebook, Twitter, GitHub, Google and Tumblr.
+ - Signup and Login with Facebook, Twitter, GitHub, Google, Tumblr and LinkedIn.
  - Optional email verification during signup flow.
  - User system with separate account and admin roles.
  - Admin groups with shared permission settings.